 We propose over the coming year to continually address any issues arising that need addressing in order to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation not only as part of our next annual review, but also continuously throughout the year.

-Signed:
+Laura McGillivray

-Alan Waters Leader of the Council Laura McGillivray Chief Executive
+Chief Executive

-Date: Date:
+Date: